azexo/Azexo-Composer-WYSIWYG/README.md

 PRODUCTS FROM AZEXO
 ---------

 Azexo Composer already integrated with [WordPress / Drupal / Joomla](http://codecanyon.net/user/azexo/portfolio?ref=azexo) CMS.

-Also it can be used as editor of [HTML](http://codecanyon.net/user/azexo/portfolio?ref=azexo) templates.
+If you need make HTML page(s) via Azexo Composer and export them into ZIP archive (all used files (images, js, css) provided via ZIP archive) - you can try this [product](http://codecanyon.net/user/azexo/portfolio?ref=azexo).

 If you purchase this products you get:
 * High quality and tested implementation
 * Lifetime support
 * Lifetime updates with new features and bug fixes